 Applying for an EORI number

-Please note that if a business has submitted an application to register for VAT via the HMRC online services and have indicated that they also require an EORI number on the application, then they do not need to complete and submit another EORI application.
+Please note that if a business has submitted an application to register for VAT via the HMRC online services and has indicated that they also require an EORI number on the application, then they do not need to complete and submit another EORI application.
 The importer must complete and submit an application form to HMRC.

-Importers / exporters requiring an EORI number need to use the following link to apply online Get an EORI number using the business’ Government Gateway ID and password.
+Importers/exporters requiring an EORI number need to use the following link to apply online Get an EORI number using the business’ Government Gateway ID and password.

 Please note that a different form needs to be completed by: